diablodale/dp.docs/docs/_max/methods/firmware.md

 Firmware version query and update for supported sensor devices.

+:memo: Network devices may be very slow for all `firmware` actions.

 ## Version

 Versions of firmware on sensors often has user-friendly versions.
 The format of versions